springload/devops-challenge/4-bash/README.md

 when executed as 'sh fail.sh', since script is using Bash,it will ignore the shebang & script will not exit on error.
 -e flag makes the shell exit immediately when something returns an error/non-zero status

 2. conditions.sh beheaves the same when executed as ./conditions.sh as well as 'sh conditions.sh'.
+In bash the two are equivalent, and in sh = is the only one that will work(in some cases this would == would have issues when executed using sh). '==' is a bash-specific alias for '=' and it performs a string comparison.
+Recomoneded way would be to use '='